 Richard Burke: “Chinese Red” Putnam 1942.
 First Edition.
 The third Quinny Hite mystery. (pos) Slight chips, Nice copy. aF/aF $250.00

 James M. Cain: “The Postman Always Rings Twice” Knopf 1934.
 First Edition.
 HAYCRAFT-QUEEN CORNERSTONE.
 Classic hardboiled mystery of murder, sex and greed.
 Classic noir film starring John Garfield and Lana Turner, and filmed again starring Jack Nicholson and Jessica Lange.
-Minor expert professional restoration to the rare first state dustjacket.
-Nice copy. aF/aF $1750.00
+Minor chips, closed tears.
+Slight professional restoration.
+Nice copy.
+VG+/VG+ $1750.00

 Paul Cain: “Fast One” Doubleday Doran 1933.
 First Edition.
 Kells arrives in Los Angeles and makes a play to take over the rackets.
 Filmed as “Gambling Ship” starring Cary Grant.
 George Sims, who wrote Hollywood screenplays as Peter Ruric, wrote mysteries for Black Mask magazine as Paul Cain.
 This is his only novel, an important and classic hardboiled mystery.
 A gem, admired by Dashiell Hammett.
 Lovely copy. without the rare dustjacket, Fine $975.00